 • perform a physical examination

-• take a complete medical history
+• request a complete medical history

-A doctor will also ask when the symptoms began and if other symptoms are present to determine the source of the problem.
+A doctor will also ask when the symptoms began and whether other symptoms are present to determine the source of the problem.
 For example, a person with an infection who seems confused may have septic shock, while a newborn baby may have developmentally typical skin mottling.

-People can try:
+People can consider trying:

 • Keeping warm: Wearing multiple, light layers of clothing is a more effective way to stay warm than wearing just one thick layer.
 A blanket may help keep the legs and feet warm when sitting.
 Putting on gloves before going outside in cold weather traps warm air.